vasilkosturski/distributed-tracing-otel-demo/README.md

 ### **Step 2: Configure Grafana Cloud Credentials**

-For detailed setup instructions and advanced configuration options, see the [Grafana Cloud OTLP documentation](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/#manual-opentelemetry-setup-for-advanced-users).
+The following steps will guide you through generating and configuring your Grafana credentials for this project.
+For further details, see the [Grafana Cloud OTLP setup guide](https://grafana.com/docs/grafana-cloud/send-data/otlp/send-data-otlp/#manual-opentelemetry-setup-for-advanced-users).

 1. **Create account in Grafana Cloud**
    - Go to [grafana.com](https://grafana.com) and sign up for a free account